Seeing as I've struggled for years with low self-worth, it didn't come as any surprise to me that I had issues with selling myself and my services.

 - Now on top of the right column write in big letters "SALES PEOPLE".

 - On top of the left column write in big letters "CON ARTISTS".

 - Now mentally re-categorise every horrible sales experience in the left column to be that of a "Con Artist" experience.

 A Con Artist's goal is to take your money.
 They do sales TO you, not FOR you.
 They have zero intention of helping you.
 They just want to help you out of your money.

 A true sales person helps you to make a buying decision that will better your life.
 Their intention is to help you so they sell FOR you.
 When a sales person really believes in their product or service, they want their clients to benefit from what they have.

 Now you have two categories to pigeon hole people into and you can choose what type of sales person you want to be.
-I hope perception of selling will help you to reframe and feel good about selling your products and services.
+I hope this perception of selling will help you to reframe and feel good about selling your products and services from now on.